Smiling in a photo is good.

 People love posing for photos... as long as the photographer is seven years old.

-But, as we grow up, we get shy when a camera appears.
-That's why photographers will spend a month's pay on a big lens.
-Wouldn't want to get too close to people, right?
+But, as we grow up, we get camera-shy.
+That's why photographers will spend a month's pay on a huge lens.
+Don't want to scare people, right?
 But here's the thing: "close" is where real emotion is.

 I love getting to know people—over a beer, over a tripod.
 Everyone has a good story in them.
 And a great photo reveals a lot of that story.